parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 9. Submit a status check indicating that the performance metrics are ready to be viewed with a link to the wiki page.

-In order to add a performance test the following tasks must be completed.
+In order to add a performance test, let's call it `TEST`, the following tasks must be completed.

-1. The test must have a folder in ./tst/regression/test_suites (we will call it dir_foo_performance).
-NOTE the test folder must have performance in name because regexp matching of the folder name is used to figure out which tests to run from the ci.
-To be explicit you can see what command is run by looking in the file ./scripts/darwin/build_fast.sh, there is a line
+1. The test must be inside the folder `./tst/regression/test_suites/TEST_performance`.
+   NOTE: the test folder must have `performance` in the name because regexp matching of the folder name is used to figure out which tests to run from the CI.
+To be explicit you can see what command is run by looking in the file `./scripts/darwin/build_fast.sh`, there is a line

    ```Bash
        ctest --output-on-failure -R performance -E "SpaceInstances"
    ```

-2. When the test is run e.g. by calling ctest the test must output the performance metrics in a file `foo_results.txt` which will appear in the build directory e.g. ./build/.
+2. When the test is run e.g. by calling ctest the test must output the performance metrics in a file called `TEST_results.txt` which will appear in the build directory.
-3. The main PPMA file located in ./scripts/python/packages/parthenon_performance_app/bin/ must be edited.
+3. The main PPMA file located in `./scripts/python/packages/parthenon_performance_app/bin/` must be edited.
 The PPMA script works by looping over the output directories of the regression tests, the loop exists in the main PPMA file and should have a logic block similar to what is shown below: